Important Information On Using This Service

 Useful links from: Radiotherapy to the Head and Neck: A Guide for patients and their carers

-- Cancer Research UK - Radiotherapy for Head and Neck Cancer Detailed information from Cancer Research UK about radiotherapy treatment for head and neck cancer, including the process, side effects, and aftercare.
+- Cancer Research UK - Radiotherapy for Head and Neck Cancer Cancer Research UK provides a comprehensive guide on radiotherapy as a treatment for head and neck cancer, including how it works, what to expect during treatment, and managing side effects.

 Have you found an error, or do you have a link or some information you would like to share?
 Please let us know using the form below.